jnightingale3/sewer/writeup.md

 Blockages were most frequent in weeks which had both high levels of FOG and low mean air temperatures (Figure \ref{fig:fogcont}).
 However, this model explained a similar amount of deviance (D = 0.186) to a model containing only temperature and blockage cause as predictors of blockages during the same weeks (D = 0.181).
 The addition of FOG to the model resulted in a change of only 1.4579133 AIC units, whereas an extra parameter should result in a decrease of at least 2 units to be considered an improvement \cite{Arnold2010}.
 Furthermore, FOG level was not a significant term in this model, nor in models predicting only grease-caused or other blockages (all p > 0.05).

 There was no significant seasonal trend in FOG levels, as shown by the non-significance of a quadratic model of the dependence of recorded FOG level on the day of year or that record.
-Similarly, there was no significant relationship with temperature.
+Similarly, there was no significant relationship with temperature (all p > 0.05).

 <figure><img src='figure/fogcont-1.png'  style='display: block'><figcaption>Figure 4: The highest number of blockages (shown by dark areas on the contour plot) occurs when levels of FOG are high, and air temperatures are low.</figcaption></figure>